Fire-BreathingRubberDucks/bucketlist_api/README.md

 * javascript

 ## Unsolved Issues
+* Link to launch 3rd party sites, based on event type Link to
+* 3rd party api to bring in new info.
+* Improve layout for responsiveness

 ## Planning/Process/Problem-Solving
 As a group, we made an initial plan together about the high-level tasks to be completed and in what rough order.
 We used trello to create these tasks and keep them organized on a board.
 As we found bugs or enhancements or broke our tasks into more detailed pieces, we added them to the board.